cuspaceflight/cusf-messaging/README.md

          $(CHIBIOS)/os/various $(FATFSINC) $(MESSAGING_INCLUDES)
 ```

-Then add instruct the linker to link the library.
+Then instruct the linker to link the library.
 For example

 ```make
 # List the default directory to look for the libraries here